oktadev/okta-blog/_source/_posts/2019-05-21-vue-schematics.md

 schematics @oktadev/schematics:add-auth
 ```

-When prompted, enter your issuer and client ID from the app you just created.
+When prompted, enter your issuer and client ID from the OIDC app you just created.
 When the installation completes, run `npm run serve` and marvel at your Vue app with authentication!

 {% img blog/vue-schematics/vue-with-authentication.png alt:"Vue with Authentication" width:"700" %}{: .center-image }